 In the galvanizing process, all surfaces are coated with corrosion-inhibiting zinc.
-Coating the steel also adds weight and in certain instances the increased wieght can become a factor during shipping and handling.
-On averagee, the galvanized coating increases the weight of black steel from 0.5% to 10% depending n a host of factors, including type of steel, shape, size, steel chemistry, surface conditions (i.e. surface preparation), steel thickness, galvanizing temperature, and other galvanizing process parameters.
+Coating the steel also adds weight and in certain instances the increased weight can become a factor during shipping and handling.
+On average, the galvanized coating increases the weight of black steel up to 15% depending on a host of factors, including type of steel, shape, size, steel chemistry, surface conditions (i.e. surface preparation), steel thickness, galvanizing temperature, and other galvanizing process parameters.

 The following table summarizes the coating thicknesses versus the weight of the steel, and shows the expected increase in weight from the galvanized coating.
 The table also shows the overall weight will increase with thinner coatings if the steel surface area to weight ratio increases.
 This can cause the coating thickness to no longer have a dramatic impact on the total weight of the galvanized steel.

 Summary of Various Coating Thicknesses versus Weight

 |Coating Thickness||Steel Mix||Total Added Zinc Weight (lbs)||% Increase in Black Steel Weight|

 |7.0||3.9||Reactive Light Truss (x)||500||2309||6.08|

 |(x) = Reactive

 All examples assume 38,000 (19 ton) job size